Lena Welch was diagnosed with a pulmonary embolism and factor V Leiden in 2008. She has participated in support groups for each condition.

 - The traditional way: The patient goes to his or her doctor's office or to an anticoagulation clinic.
 Blood is drawn from a vein and sent to a lab.
-Results can take anywhere from 1-2 hours to 1-2 days to return since some places use third-party labs for this test.
-Once the results are received, the patient will be notified of their INR and adjusted warfarin dose.
+Results can take anywhere from one to two hours to one to two days to return, since some places use third-party labs for this test.
+Once the results are received, the patient will be notified of their INR and of their adjusted warfarin dose.

 - Self-testing: A patient purchases a point-of-care machine for home use.
 The patient performs his or her own fingerstick and blood test.
 The INR is shown in a few minutes.
 The patient reports the INR to his or her doctor for dose adjustments.
 In European countries, it is becoming increasingly common for patients to self-adjust warfarin dosage.
 At this time, this is highly uncommon in the US and Canada.
 It is not recommended to change your own dosages—always consult your doctor first.

 This article will provide you with some great information about the pros and cons of self-testing and where to purchase the necessary machine.

 Advantages of Testing at Home